-Where has the cheapest rent in the UK?
+Where is the cheapest place to rent in the UK?

 - Shildon, DL4, £376pcm